 As a pastor I have been puzzling over exactly how one ministers in the Bible Belt.
 It is a confusing place.
 Christianity is seen with a positive regard, but there is something off about it.
-So as far as my Christian experience goes I have always been in the south.
+As far as my Christian experience goes I have always been in the south.
 I became a Christian in Georgia and I live in Mississippi.
 I also lived in Orlando, Florida, another evangelical hub.
 I have not lived in other parts of the country as a believer.
 One thing you find in Mississippi is a lot of people who identify as Christians and will even tell you which church they are currently on the rolls at.
 The problem is they have not attended in twenty years.
-When i get the chance to sit down with other pastors I like to talk with them about how we minister to people who already thin they are saved.
+When I get the chance to sit down with other pastors I like to talk with them about how we minister to people who already think they are saved.
 I saw The Unsaved Christian earlier this year and picked up a copy.
 On the shelf it sat until another pastor recently asked if I wanted to borrow his copy.
 So I sat down and read it.

 The chapters are:

 - Help Them Get Lost: The Case for Reaching Cultural Christians

 - Religion Without Salvation: Characteristics of Cultural Christianity

 - Civic Religion: Generic Faith That Demands and Asks Nothing of Its Followers

 - Bridging the Gap: Challenging Cultural Christian Beliefs

 - Overcoming Obstacles: Barriers to Reaching Cultural Christians